Ian Chow, M.D.

 • What are your hobbies?
 Hiking, cooking, trying to pick up photography

-• If you had to eat one meal, every day for the rest of your life, what would it be?
-Dumplings.
-They remind me of my grandparent's cooking growing up.
+• If you had to eat one meal every day for the rest of your life, what would it be?
+Dumplings—they remind me of my grandparents' cooking growing up.

 Education